 We welcome applications that:

-Funding can only be used to work with young people who have been in the criminal justice system are particularly disadvantaged by intersecting inequality related to their race, gender and experiences of the care system.
+We recognise that some young people in or on the edge of the criminal justice system are particularly disadvantaged by intersecting inequality related to their race, gender, and experiences of the care system.
 As such we will prioritise proposals that provide specialist support to target:

 > Young women and girls, and